- As low as $353/Night

 - Approximately 1217 square feet

-Palmetto Dunes Resort on Hilton Head is a great vacation destination and your island stay will be even more fun in this 2 bedroom & 2 bath Turnberry Village townhouse villa with a comfortable bungalow motif.
+Palmetto Dunes Resort on Hilton Head is a great vacation destination and your island stay will be even more delightful in this 2 bedroom & 2 bath Turnberry Village townhouse villa with a comfortable bungalow motif.

-The adjoining dining area has a table with room for 6, a sizable window offering another view of the calming lagoon, and access to the galley kitchen.
+The adjoining dining area has a table with room for 6, a huge window offering another view of the calming lagoon, and access to the galley kitchen.
 The kitchen, which may also be accessed from the living room, features all full-sized appliances, a huge pantry cupboard, and a breakfast counter with 2 stools.A short hallway opens to a full bath, a closed alcove with a full-size washer & dryer, and a bedroom with 2 double beds and a enormous sunny window.

 Please specify # of security gate passes are needed at time of reservation; Passes are charged per car per week.